dmaerzendorfer/UnitySandbox/README.md

 - A really fancy polished knockback on other players: eg camera shake, nice duration, force, still controll, ample amount of juice, sfx, vfx, particles etc...

+- My own implementation of a raycast: just for funsies

+- A custom UI grid component: check out "Game Dev Guide" on youtube. unity ui grid sucks

 - A Dialog system: tbd in detail see https://gamedevbeginner.com/dialogue-systems-in-unity/

 - Phones as controllers: implemented in a way to fit into unities new Input system.